 For those of you who love summer and the outdoors, this should be your favorite month.
 That’s because National Parks and Recreation Month and National Picnic Month both happen in July!

-This glorious summer month is just the right time to celebrate the many positive things that parks bring to the neighborhood – from play and leisure spaces…to grand displays of nature’s bounties…to opportunities for social and community activities.
+This glorious summer month is just the right time to celebrate the many positive things that parks bring to the neighborhood – from leisure spaces…to grand displays of nature’s bounties…to opportunities for social and community activities.

 That the National Parks and Recreation Month and National Picnic Month happen to intersect in July is a great reason to talk about…the best places nationwide to spread the blanket and break out the wine and cheeses (or whatever floats your boat):

 Central Park (New York) – A picturesque and made-for-picnics environment!
 Check out the Conservatory Garden, Strawberry Fields, the Great Lawn, Sheep Meadow, and other locales.
-Make it a day with bike rentals, free concerts, children’s activities, walking tours, horse-and-carriage rides, and more.
+Make it a day with bike rentals, free concerts, walking tours, horse-and-carriage rides, and more.